zaneveld/uwb_hyak_resources/README.md

 view available resources:
 hyakalloc

-request compute node (activate screen (https://linuxize.com/post/how-to-use-linux-screen/) first; it doesn't seem like it can be activated from a compute node):
+request interactive compute node (activate screen (https://linuxize.com/post/how-to-use-linux-screen/) first; it doesn't seem like it can be activated from a compute node):
 srun -A zaneveld -p compute-bigmem --time=[hours:minutes:seconds OR days-hours] --mem=[memory amount]G --pty /bin/bash
+Use this for short-term tasks

+request nodes and run a script:
+sbatch [filepath].slurm
+instructions for .slurm file here (https://hyak.uw.edu/docs/compute/scheduling-jobs#batch-jobs).
+Only thing to note is that if you're using qiime2, you'll need to activate the conda environment within the script by adding these lines above your command line or python instructions:
+eval "$(conda shell.bash hook)"
+conda activate [qiime2 environment]

 view your active compute nodes:
 squeue -u [netid]